 Where Can You Find Video Tutorials?

-Video tutorials are my preferred way to learn programming, and they’re abundant on the web.
+Video tutorials are many coders’ preferred way to learn programming, and they’re abundant on the web.

-Treehouse is a great online technology school I use that combines video tutorials with hands-on learning, so you get the best of both worlds.
+Treehouse is a great online technology school that combines video tutorials with hands-on learning, so you get the best of both worlds.
 Here’s an example of a video tutorial from Treehouse:

 4. Text-Based Tutorials